Get optimal help with the Medical Device Regulation

 Your reliable partner for all aspects of the approval process

 You will have to keep many things in mind during the approval process.
 We will help you prepare the relevant documents and can give expert answers to your questions.
 We will provide you with the best-possible support during the approval process.
-Profit from the knowledge we gained during the approval process of our own medical devices in all classes (Class I to III and active implantable medical devices) in the areas of neurosurgery and traumatology.
+Profit from the knowledge we gained during the approval process of our own medical devices in all classes (Class I to III) in the areas of neurosurgery and traumatology.

 "Approval for medical devices is a fairly costly process.
 We can act as your support partner, set up contacts with testing labs, coordinate the required tests and prepare the necessary documents or help you prepare them."